anicolson/DeepXi/README.md

-# DeepXi: Residual Network A Priori SNR estimator
+# DeepXi: Residual Network-based A Priori SNR estimator
-DeepXi is a Residual Network-based (ResNet) A Priori SNR estimator implemented in [TensorFlow](https://www.tensorflow.org/).
+DeepXi is a Residual Network-based (ResNet) A Priori SNR estimator that was proposed in [1].
+DeepXi is implemented in [TensorFlow](https://www.tensorflow.org/).
+The DeepXi implementation will be made available shortly.

 ## Prerequisites
 * [TensorFlow](https://www.tensorflow.org/)